ZipSlack: Installation

 Installing ZipSlack required obtaining the archive and unzipping it to the place where the user wished to install it.
-Unlike some other programs at the time, ZipSlack did not require for the user to reconfigure existing partitions to install it.
+Unlike some other programs at the time, ZipSlack did not require the user to reconfigure existing partitions to install it.

 Details

 ZipSlack used the UMSDOS filesystem under Linux, which ran on top of the FAT filesystem.
 The FAT filesystem was originally used by Microsoft operating systems and can be found today on various types of removable media such as ZIP disks, SuperDisks, USB flash drives, and secure digital cards.

 The last release of Slackware that contained ZipSlack was Slackware 11.0.
 Slackware 12.0 did not contain a ZipSlack setup within its distribution, although this change was not mentioned in its release announcement.
 The most likely cause of this is the lack of UMSDOS support in Linux 2.6, as support for this filesystem type had been removed from the official Linux sources after some discussion regarding the Linux Kernel Mailing List.

 ZipSlack was quite lightweight compared to other operating systems in its time.
 For example, the X Window System was not present in ZipSlack by default, nor were there any GUI-based web browsers.
-However, since ZipSlack was essentially just a miniature installation of Slackware, users were able to use the Slackware package management system to install whatever packages they may need.
+However, since ZipSlack was essentially just a miniature installation of Slackware, users were able to use the Slackware package management system to install whatever packages they might need.